How do you refresh old content on your affiliate site for better SEO results?

 Examples and scenarios (generic)

-Evergreen guide refresh: For a long-form how-to that has lost visibility, update statistics, add a fresh section addressing new search intents, and restructure headings to match current keyword problems.
-Add a short video transcript and an FAQ to capture additional SERP features.
+Evergreen guide refresh: For a long-form how-to that has lost visibility, update outdated references, add a section that addresses new search intent, and restructure headings around the problems the page now needs to solve.
+A short video transcript or FAQ can help if it genuinely answers partner questions that the body copy does not cover clearly.

-Consolidating thin comparison pages: Merge several minimal comparison posts into a single comprehensive resource.
-Preserve the strongest URL, redirect the rest, and create a comparative table that better serves commercial-intent queries while improving topical authority.
+Consolidating thin comparison pages: Merge several minimal comparison posts into a single, stronger resource.
+Preserve the strongest URL, redirect the rest, and create a comparison table that helps B2B readers evaluate relevant differences without forcing them through several near-duplicate pages.

 Checklist: quick-action items before, during and after a refresh

-- Pre-refresh: collect baseline metrics, confirm primary keyword and user intent, and audit backlinks and traffic trends.
+- Pre-refresh: collect baseline metrics, confirm primary keyword and user intent, and audit backlinks, traffic trends, indexed status, and compliance risk.

-- During refresh: update headline, body content, visuals, internal links, and structured data; ensure compliance language is current.
+- During refresh: update headline, body content, visuals, internal links, and structured data; ensure compliance language is current and visible where needed.

 - Post-refresh: add analytics annotations, monitor KPIs against targets, and plan iterative updates after 30–90 days based on results.